jadesjardins/prepost-octave/_episodes/03-Octave_basics.md

 not ok
 ~~~
 {: .output}
-> ## "try" captures errors and executes the "catch" block before continuing on.
+> ## "try" captures erros and exectutes the "catch" block before continuing on.
 > What happens if you simple type call "junk" at the command line? what about if you repeat this "try - catch" example after "junk=1"?
 {: .callout}

 #### ***"for" loop***
-In programming we frequently want to do something over and over and over and over.. again while changing some parameters on each iteration.
+In programming we frequently want to do something over and over and over and over.. again while changing some parameters on each itteration.
 This can be accomplished in most (all?) programming languages with "for" loops.
 The way to state a for loop in Octave is as follows.

 ~~~
 for i=1:10;